UniversityOfPlymouthComputing/SoftwareEngineering/docs/level4/variables_and_arithmetic.md

 # Variables and Arithmetic

-This this session, the objective as follows:
+This session, the objective as follows:

 * Store data in local and global variables
 * Display variables in the terminal